drforse/welltory_testing/README.md

 1. clone the repo
 2. configure everything you need (check Configuration) (don't forget to add ip to allowed hosts)
 3. run `docker-compose up -d`
 4. create django superuser if needed (check Django Admin)
+### Tests
+run `pytest` to run auto-tests
+### Additional info
+You can check info about endpoints on /swagger or /redoc